 Inherently Safe In-Situ Uranium Recovery

-DescriptionOur technology package has four pieces that integrate a green “leaching” process that immobilizes uranium and other trace metals, a back up decontamination process, optimized well-field design that increases uranium recovery efficiency while reducing contaminated water, and finally a protocol for long-term monitoring.
-The process is environmentally friendly because the land surface is not degraded by mining or ore milling operations.
-The mobility of these pollutants can be tied to the artificial oxidizing condition imposed on the aquifer by the ISR activity.
-Our set of novel technologies will be used to re-impose reducing conditions on the aquifer once the mining process has been completed.
-This could potentially restore the aquifer to a suitable condition for regulatory bodies would be more inclined to sign off on final site closure plans.
+The technology and methods developed by researchers at Sandia National Laboratories have four pieces that integrate a green “leaching” process that immobilizes uranium and other trace metals, a backup decontamination process, optimized well-field designs that increases uranium recovery efficiency while reducing contaminated water, and a protocol for long-term monitoring.
+The process is effective and environmentally friendly because land surfaces are not degraded by mining or ore milling operations.
+For example, researchers have been able to artificially stimulate sulfate reducing bacteria to feed on indigenous sulfate in groundwater and provide needed sulfide to re-precipitate formation minerals.
+In addition, the mobility of pollutants can be tied to artificial oxidizing conditions imposed on the underground aquifer by ISR activity.
+Unlike current technologies, Sandia’s set of novel techniques re-imposes reducing conditions on the aquifer once the mining process is complete.
+The process includes introducing organic agents targeted to complexing tetravalent uranium, rather than traditional hexavalent uranium.
+This innovative solution can restore the aquifer to a suitable condition, providing regulatory bodies greater peace of mind when signing off on final site closure plans.

 - Increased safety of uranium removal